 We do provide a fee-based statistical service in relation to Influencer and Audience data.
 The recipients of such data are Customers of Our Service.

-If We employ a processor to act on our behalf, We ensure that there are adequate contractual measures to ensure responsibility, security and liability to the same level as expected of Us.
+If We employ a (sub)processor to act on our behalf, We ensure that there are adequate contractual measures to ensure responsibility, security and liability to the same level as expected of Us.

 In any case where a third party accesses your data on Our behalf or upon Our instructions (be it inside or outside the EEA), We use the relevant legal basis to comply with the data protection legislation.
-In cases where there is no finding of an adequacy decision by the European Commission, we use model contracts approved by the European Commission to safeguard your rights and data.
+In cases where there is no decision by the European Commission confirming the adequate level of protection (Art.
+45(1) GDPR), We use standard data protection clauses adopted by the European Commission (Art.
+46(2)(c) GDPR) to ensure the appropriate safeguards of your rights and personal data in case of third party’s access or other data transfer outside the EEA.

 7. Your rights